welpdev/mailchimp-bundle/README.md

 ## Usage

-### Synchronize merge tags
+### Synchronize merge fields

-Merge tags (or merge vars) are values you can add to your subscribers (for example the firstsname or birthdate of your user).
+Merge fields are values you can add to your subscribers (for example the firstname or birthdate of your user).
 You can then use these tags in your newsletters or create segments out of them.

 To learn more about merge tags, please see this [guide on MailChimp](http://kb.mailchimp.com/merge-tags/using/getting-started-with-merge-tags).